II-777/py-book-scraper/README.md

 # Book Scraper
-## GoIT Python Web Scraping Project

 This Python script scrapes book information from the 'https://books.toscrape.com/' website and saves it to a CSV file.
+This is a result of the GoIT Python Web Scraping Marathon by [Yuriy Kuchma](https://github.com/Krabaton).

 ## Requirements